 Download my book, "Clock and Watch Escapement Mechanics," to read off line as a free EBOOK.

-MARC TOVAR: has a website that shows this clock, the escapement of which he designed with the help of my book (read Chapter 10).
+MARC TOVAR: has a website that shows a wooden clock, the escapement of which he designed with the help of my book (read Chapter 10).
 View it in two AVI movies.

 BHI: The British Horological Institute.
 The 1st stop for Hints and Tips.
 Review this abundant resource of information.
 One of the best horological websites on the net!
 Also see their Links Page.